ohaisocial/about/content/donations/index.md

-+++
+---
-title = "Donations"
+title: "Donations"
-date = "2022-12-05"
+date: "2022-12-05"
-author = "ohai.social team"
+author: "ohai.social team"
-+++
+ShowBreadCrumbs: false
+---

-You can support ohai.social through Patreon at https://patreon.com/ohaisocial
+You can support ohai.social through our Patreon at https://patreon.com/ohaisocial

 It is entirely optional to donate.
 We understand that not everyone is in a financial situation to spend money on a social media service and we want ohai.social to be a welcoming place for everyone, regardless of financial status.